|

 - Swapping statistics.

-- TTY device activity.
+- TTY devices activity.

 - Power management statistics (instantaneous and